 - the interactions among the company’s facilities.13

-Note that disabled employees who do not ask for an accommodation – and do poor work – can be terminated.
-The employee has the responsibility to ask for accommodations.
+You have the responsibility to ask for accommodations.
+Disabled employees who do not ask for accommodation – and do poor work – can be terminated.

 5. What if California employers fail to make reasonable accommodations?

-If there is no undue hardship, and the employer fails to make reasonable accommodations, then the employee can file a complaint under the Americans with Disabilities Act (ADA) – which is federal law.
+If there is no undue hardship, and the employer fails to make reasonable accommodations, then you can file a complaint under the Americans with Disabilities Act (ADA) – which is federal law.

 Violations of the ADA can be filed as a complaint with the Equal Employment Opportunity Commission (EEOC.gov).
 The EEOC enforces federal ADA disability discrimination laws.
 This includes the failure to provide reasonable accommodations.

 The California Department of Fair Employment and Housing (DFEH) is the state agency that handles complaints of disability discrimination.
 These complaints are brought under the California Fair Employment and Housing Act (FEHA).

 Before filing a complaint with the EEOC, you should have requested a reasonable accommodation from your employer.
 If there is no resolution, you can file a complaint with either the EEOC or the DFEH.
 (Usually there is a one-year statute of limitations to file a claim.)14